 - Puffins are solitary at the sea.
 When they return to the land at the start of their breeding season, they come to the same burrow site every year.
 It is unknown how they navigate back to their home site.
-Maybe, they would use smell, sounds, visual reference points, magnetic field of the Earth, or probably even the stars.
+Maybe, they would use smell, sounds, visual reference points, the magnetic field of the Earth, or probably even the stars.

 - They do not make nests like other birds.
 They dig deep burrows and are energetic burrow engineers.
 Mostly, both the mates take part in digging their burrow.

 - Puffins make long-term relationships and have the same mate for many years.
 Some puffin mates are observed to stay together for up to 20 years.
-The couple often reunite at their breeding burrow when they come back to the colony.
+The couple often reunites at their breeding burrow when they come back to the colony.

 - Puffins communicate through vocals and walking postures.
 To show dominance, a puffin slowly walks with an upright posture with fluffed chest feathers and tilted tail while jerking its head.

 - Like penguins, puffin mates also incubate their egg turn by turn.
 When the chick hatches, both the parents take turns feeding the chick several times during the day.